The Christian confession of faith. 10:4-13

 When the people of Israel came through their desert wanderings to the edge of the promised land, Moses gave them a word from God to carry into their new home.
 This word is recorded in the book of Deuteronomy, a book of life.
 Deuteronomy spoke of how God was Israel's God and how they were his people.
 God had brought them out of slavery with a mighty and outstretched arm.
 He had gathered them to himself as a bird gathers its chicks.

 Deuteronomy spoke of the shape of righteousness, of the law, and how that righteousness should be imaged in the life of the people of Israel.
 It warned them - it spoke of blessings and cursings.
 Of the law, in particular, it said it is not "too difficult for you or beyond your reach".
 "No, the word is very near you; it is in your mouth and in your heart so you may obey it".
 The moral goodness which the law spoke of was something that came from within.
 As such, it was like the goodness of creation, the gift of a merciful God.

 Of course, the problem was that most of the people of Israel saw goodness as something that could be achieved by obeying the law.
-They saw their standing in the sight of God as maintained by merit - by obedience to the law.
+They assumed that God's promised blessings were awarded on the basis of merit - by obedience to the law.
 This nomism blinded Israel to Christ and so they ended up rejecting the source of moral goodness itself, namely, the perfection of Christ.

 The danger we face as believers is that, like Israel, we can forget that all we are, and all we will be, is the gift of a gracious God.
 It is so easy to believe that our standing in the sight of God has something to do with Christian ethics, that we advance our Christian lives by obedience to the law.
 Yet, only God can give us goodness - the goodness of Christ.
 With this gift we are perfect in the sight of God, and day by day, little by little, we become what we are in Christ.
 Such is God's gift to us.